 Relying on SSL/TLS as the encryption mechanism for protecting the delivery of email messages also creates a single point of failure for all messages, which vulnerability can be remotely and anonymously exploited.

 ZSentry avoids all the Red Flags above, is HIPAA compliant, and provides a HITECH Safe Harbor.
 ZSentry also overcomes the security and usability limitations of the conventional technologies PKI, PGP, IBE, and SSL/TLS, while supporting PKI/X.509 and PGP, and extending these standards in significant ways.
 ZSentry further supports SAML and SSO, so that it can be part of a federated-identity ecosystem.

 The ZSentry technology operates with the "Sans Target" principle:

-the best defense against data theft is to not have the data in the first place.
+the ultimate and fail-safe defense against data theft is to not have the data in the first place.
 ZSentry mathematically

 eliminates references used in conventional security systems — which references are themselves tar gets — and also sufficiently hardens passwords against dictionary or brute-force attacks.
 This is leveraged to protect other

 data, by encryption using the "Sans Target" keys.
 Consequently, the main risk issues such as those

 caused by key or password file breach are actually eliminated [1-2], so that the ZSentry solution can offer